paviro/KoShelf/README.md

 - 📚 **Book Library Overview**: Displays your currently reading, completed and unread books (EPUBs only!)
 - 🎨 **Modern UI**: Beautiful design powered by Tailwind CSS with clean typography and responsive layout
-- 📝 **Annotations & Highlights**: Shows all your KoReader highlights and notes with elegant formatting
+- 📝 **Annotations, Highlights & Ratings**: All your KoReader highlights, notes, star ratings, and review notes (summary note) are shown together on each book's details page with elegant formatting
-- 📖 **Book Details**: Individual pages for each book with metadata and organized annotations
 - 📊 **Reading Statistics**: Track your reading habits with detailed statistics including reading time, pages read, customizable activity heatmaps, and weekly breakdowns
 - 📅 **Reading Calendar**: Monthly calendar view showing your reading activity with books read on each day and monthly statistics
 - 📈 **Per-Book Statistics**: Detailed statistics for each book including session count, average session duration, reading speed, and last read date